wojtekw92/cert-checker/README.md

 OPTIONS:
     -d <domain>        Domain names to check
-    -t <time>          The sleep time between tests [default: 300]
+    -l <left>          Time before expiration that should be warning in days [default: 5] -t <time>          The sleep time between tests [default: 300]
 ```
 By default application will check all domains added after `-d` every 300 seconds.